gab-language/cgab/README.md

     - History
 - [ ] JIT Compilation (need I say more)
     - Copy-and-patch JIT compiler?
 Refactoring VM.c via macros to write into stencils
-- [ ] String interpolation should use a `strings.into` message to convert values before concatenating
 - [ ] Compose channels with `|`, as opposed to `alt`.
 - [ ] Capture sig interrupt to gracefully print stacktraces of running fibers
 - [ ] Of course, lots of library work can be done.